Pineau des Charentes - aperitif from the Charente and Charente-Maritime

 How to drink pineau des Charentes

 White pineau is most usually drunk as an aperitif, served chilled at between 8°C and 10°C. But it can also be served with food too, and goes very well with poultry, fish and seafood, and blue cheese.
-In particular white pineau is an excellent accompaniment to foie gras.
+In particular the white version of the drink is an excellent accompaniment to foie gras.

 Red pineau is also served as an aperitif, and goes well with game dishes, soft cheeses, fruit and chocolate puddings.
-In addition pineau is sometimes used to make cocktails and is also an ingredient in cooking, for example in the making of delicious sauces for duck dishes.
+In addition the drink is sometimes used to make cocktails and is also an ingredient in cooking, for example in the making of delicious sauces for duck dishes.